blessnetwork/bless-ui/README.md

 It includes:

-- 🧱 Button, Input, Cards, Popover, and more
+- 🧱 Components like Button, Input, Card, Popover, and more
 - 🎨 Icons designed to match the Bless design system
-- ⚛️ Compatible with React 18+ and modern frameworks like Next.js
+- ⚛️ Compatible with React 18+ and frameworks like Next.js
 - 📦 Distributed as an ES6 module for modern bundlers

 ---

-## Run locally
+## ▶️ Run Locally

 Install dependencies: